oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

 - Credit risk can be managed in several ways
   - Limit exposure to a single debtor
   - Mark to market
+    - This is used when one party has obligations to another, and involves settling credit risk based on the current status of those obligations
+  - Netting
+    - This is used when two parties have obligations to each other, and involves netting those obligations off one another so that credit risk on one party is reduced, and the other becomes zero
   - Use of collateral
   - Use of special purpose vehicles and enhanced derivatives products companies
+    - An SPV allows parent companies to engage in transactions that they otherwise could not
+    - They are capitalised in such a way as to secure a high credit rating
   - Transfer risk to other investors

 - Risk adjusted performance can be measured in the following ways: